freebsd/freebsd-src/crypto/openssl/README.md

 Wiki
 ----

-There is a Wiki at [wiki.openssl.org] which is currently not very active.
+There is a [GitHub Wiki] which is currently not very active.
-It contains a lot of useful information, not all of which is up to date.

 License
 =======